Menu

 Minor Children & Wills

-If you have children under 18 you will want to consider how they will be supported and who you would want to take care of your children.
+If you have children under 18, you should consider how they will be supported if you die.
+This can include who will take care of them.

-If you have children under the age of 18 at the time of your death your Executor will generally manage anything left to them under your Will.
-You can also name someone other than the Executor to do this.
-This responsibility will continue until the child reaches the age of 18, or older if you have specified an older age in your Will.
+If you have children under the age of 18 at the time of your death, your executor will generally manage anything left to them under your Will.
+You can also name someone other than the executor to do this.
+This responsibility will continue until the child reaches the age of 18 unless you have specified an older age in your Will.
+Property dealt with in this way is held in trust for the child.

 Planning for estates that will include minors as beneficiaries is complicated.
 Ensuring that a trust established for the benefit of your children is properly drafted is critical.
 A lawyer can help you understand the many considerations there are and ensure that your intentions are carried out.